ALTER USER (Transact-SQL)

 Beginning with SQL Server 2005, the behavior of schemas changed.
 As a result, code that assumes that schemas are equivalent to database users may no longer return correct results.
 Old catalog views, including sysobjects, should not be used in a database in which any of the following DDL statements have ever been used: CREATE SCHEMA, ALTER SCHEMA, DROP SCHEMA, CREATE USER, ALTER USER, DROP USER, CREATE ROLE, ALTER ROLE, DROP ROLE, CREATE APPROLE, ALTER APPROLE, DROP APPROLE, ALTER AUTHORIZATION.
 In such databases you must instead use the new catalog views.
 The new catalog views take into account the separation of principals and schemas that was introduced in SQL Server 2005.
 For more information about catalog views, see Catalog Views (Transact-SQL).

-To change the name of a user requires ALTER ANY USER on the database.
+To change the name of a user or remap the user to a different login requires ALTER ANY USER on the database.
 To change the default schema requires ALTER permission on the user.
 Users can change only their own default schema.

 A. Changing the name of a database user